georchestra/geonetwork/DOCKER_HUB.md

 ## Where is it built

-This image is build using maven : `./mvnw -Pdocker package docker:build` in [`georchestra`](https://github.com/georchestra/georchestra) repo.
+This image is built using maven : `./mvnw -Pdocker package docker:build` in [`georchestra`](https://github.com/georchestra/georchestra) repository.

 # License